SamehElkhayat/basketball-score-app/README.md

 ## 📁 Project Structure

 app/

 ├── java/

 │ └── com.example.basketballscore

 │ ├── ui/

 │ │ └── MainActivity.kt

 │ └── viewmodel/

 │ └── CounterViewModel.kt

 ├── res/

 │ ├── layout/

 │ │ └── activity_main.xml

 │ ├── drawable/

 │ │ └── basketballbg.png

 │ └── values/

 │ └── colors.xml

 └── AndroidManifest.xml

+## 📸 Screenshots

+> *(You can add screenshots of your app here for better presentation)*

+---

 🙋 Author

 Developed by Sameh Elkhayat
+Feel free to connect via LinkedIn or explore more on GitHub

+---

+📄 License

+This project is open-source and free to use for educational purposes.